How do I book and what information do you need from me?

 Do I need an insurance before going on one of your trips?

 We recommend that you have personal health insurance coverage when participating in adventure activities in Iceland, we actually recommend that whenever and where ever you travel you take out a good travel insurance … as world travelers ourselves it has saved us money and aggravation many times.

 What is a safety briefing?

-Any medical conditions or personal health concerns that may jeopardize your well-being or affect your ability to meet the physical demands of rafting must be clearly communicated to the trip leader upon arrival at our rafting base.
-Any medications you may require for minor medical conditions (asthma inhalers, etc.), should be kept on your person and brought with you on the trip.
-It is important that you notify your guide about such medications and their whereabouts before setting off on the river.
+Any medical conditions or personal health concerns that may jeopardize your well-being or affect your ability to meet the physical demands of the trip must be clearly communicated to the trip leader before the tour start.
+Any medications you may require for minor medical conditions (asthma inhalers, etc.), should be kept on your person and brought with you on the trip where possible.
+It is important that you notify your guide about such medications and their whereabouts before setting off.

-If I am travelling solo, can I book a trip or is there always a minimum of 2 people?
+If I am traveling solo, can I book a trip or is there always a minimum of 2 people?

-There is a minimum of 2 people for most of our trips, we usually run the trips on the guaranteed departure dates.
-If you are interested in some trips and are travelling solo we can put you on waiting list and contact you if more people book the trip.
+There is a minimum of 2 people for some of our trips, we usually run the trips on the guaranteed departure dates.
+If you are interested in a trip that has a minimum of 2 persons and are traveling solo we can put you on waiting list and contact you if more people book the trip.